lsds/KungFu/README.md

 ``kungfu-run`` use the ``nic`` option to infer its IP and thus its role in the cluster.

-### ResNet, DenseNet, Inception, MobileNet for ImageNet
+### ImageNet - ResNet and many others

-KungFu also has rich ImageNet [examples](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu/scripts/tf_cnn_benchmarks#running-kungfu) which is extended from the official [TensorFlow benchmark](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu).
+KungFu can significantly speed up the training of ResNet, VGG, DenseNet and many others for the ImageNet [challenge](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu/scripts/tf_cnn_benchmarks#running-kungfu) which is extended from the official [TensorFlow benchmark](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu).
-You can add your own KungFu distributed optimizer to the ImageNet example by adding one line of code, see [here](https://github.com/luomai/benchmarks/blob/cnn_tf_v1.12_compatible_kungfu/scripts/tf_cnn_benchmarks/benchmark_cnn.py#L1198).
+You can add your own KungFu distributed optimizer to the ImageNet challenge by adding one line of code, see [here](https://github.com/luomai/benchmarks/blob/cnn_tf_v1.12_compatible_kungfu/scripts/tf_cnn_benchmarks/benchmark_cnn.py#L1198).

 ### Pose estimation - OpenPose